Are you traveling anywhere with a long layover? One of my favorite things to do when traveling is to take advantage of

 The train ride was approximately 30 minutes.
-We traveled through acres of palm trees, with the scenery becoming more urban as we got closer to the city center.
+Traveling through acres of palm trees in the beginning, but slowly the scenery became more urban as we got closer to the city center.

 In Kuala Lumpur, rather than using cards or tickets for the public transportation system, you get an electronic token that you scan on your way in and deposit on your way out.
 They are pretty cool..

-The market was filled with counterfeit designer products sold for next to nothing: makeup, wallets, perfume, suitcases, shoes and, of course, knock-off watches.
-However, I was more interested in the food than a knock off Louis Vuitton wallet.
+Besides amazing food.
+The market was filled with counterfeit designer products which were sold for next to nothing: makeup, wallets, perfume, suitcases, shoes and, of course, knock-off watches.

-We sat down at a local food court and enjoyed a meal together.
-Chicken stir-fried noodles and a local beer was 10 RM, or 2.40 USD.
-It started to pouring, so we stayed in the food court and watched the locals walk by, aptly prepared with their umbrellas and rain gear.
+I sat down at a local food court and enjoyed chicken stir-fried noodles and a local beer for only 10 RM, or 2.40 USD.

 Day 1 Financial Break Down